Beech Fern foliage

 Other Names: syn.
 Phegopteris decursive-pinnata

-A low to medium fern that forms slow-spreading clumps of upright, arching fronds forming tidy mounds; great for moist, shady borders; tolerates sun with adequate moisture; divide in spring
+A low to medium fern that forms slow-spreading clumps of upright, arching fronds creating tidy mounds; great for moist, shady borders; tolerates sun with adequate moisture; divide in spring

-Beech Fern's attractive ferny pinnately compound leaves remain green in color throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+Beech Fern's attractive ferny pinnately compound leaves remain green in color throughout the season on a plant with an arching habit of growth.

 Beech Fern is an herbaceous perennial with a shapely form and gracefully arching foliage.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.